shamanic-technologies/agent-base/apps/database-service/README.md

 ### Environment Setup

-Before running the service, set up the required environment variables in a `.env.local` file:
+Before running the service, set up the required environment variables in a `.env` file:

 ```
 # Railway PostgreSQL Configuration